 Production is defined as ‘manufacturing, cultivating or production by any other method’.
 For example, separating those parts of the cannabis plant which are not usable from those which are, is considered preparation and, therefore, can amount to the offence of production.

 It is unlawful to cultivate any part of a cannabis plant.
 It is not an offence to supply or possess cannabis seeds, but any action which germinates or cultivates them is an offence.

-A person can only be charged with cultivation or production, rather than both offences together.
+A person can only be charged with cultivation or production, not both offences together.

-Schedule 4 (ii) drugs (e.g. steroids) can be imported or exported provided that they are in a medicinal form, for personal use and carried in or out of the country by the person intending to use them.
+Schedule 4 (ii) drugs (e.g. steroids) can be imported or exported provided that they are for personal use and carried in or out of the country by the person intending to use them.

-Section 8 of the MDA controls the consumption (of certain controlled drugs), production and supply of controlled drugs on premises.
-This section creates a criminal liability for occupiers or managers who allow their premises to be used for certain drug related activities.
+Section 8 of the MDA controls the consumption (of certain controlled drugs, namely cannabis and opium), production and supply of controlled drugs on premises.
+This section creates a criminal liability for occupiers or managers who allow their premises to be used for certain drug-related activities.